 This article considers RTBF only in relation to what we might broadly term online expression: by this we include traditional media online, such as newspaper and news websites, but also social media, search engines, blogs and all the other now-familiar aspects of Web 2.0.
-We are not therefore concerned with relatively uncontroversial aspects of RTBF, such as requiring the deletion of ordinary commercial data from a company whose services we previously used, or of personal data held by employers or public bodies, like health services and law-enforcement agencies.
-Nor, in relation to social media platforms will we consider what Keller terms "back-end data", that is, data that online service providers (OSPs) themselves collect "by tracking their own users' online behaviour" 80 such as clicks, "likes", etc., in order to target advertisements at them.
+We are not therefore concerned with relatively uncontroversial aspects of RTBF, such as requiring the deletion of ordinary commercially-valuable personal data like contact details from a company whose services we previously used, or of personal data held by employers or public bodies, like health services and law-enforcement agencies.
+Nor, in relation to social media platforms will we consider what Keller terms "back-end data", that is, data that online service providers (OSPs) themselves collect "by tracking their own users' online behaviour"80 such as clicks, "likes", etc., in order to target advertisements at them.
 As straightforward commercial data we do not treat this as an aspect of online expression (though it undoubtedly raises privacy concerns).
-Hence,
+Hence, when we discuss RTBF we are concerned only with its use in respect of data placed online by another individual or media body, whether the data subject themselves or a third party.
+Finally,

-78Anne S. Y. Cheung, "Rethinking Public Privacy in the Internet Era: A Study of Virtual Persecution by the Internet Crowd" (2009) 1:2 Journal of Media Law 191 at 210.
+^{78.} Anne SY Cheung, "Rethinking Public Privacy in the Internet Era: A Study of Virtual Persecution by the Internet Crowd" (2009) 1:2 Journal of Media Law 191 at 210.
 See also Beate Rossler, The Value of Privacy, translated by RDV Glasgow (Cambridge: Polity Press, 2005) at 106.